UbiquityRobotics/learn/archival/sensors.md

 Then, to enable the sensors, edit the file as root using

-    `sudo nano etc/ubiquity/robot.yaml`
+    `sudo nano /etc/ubiquity/robot.yaml`

   or some other editor of your choice, so that

 `sonars: 'pi_sonar_v1'`
 is uncommented and `sonars: None` is commented.
+Be sure there is a space just after the `sonars:` and before the single quote.

 Like so:
 ```